Executive Compensation at AARP (2021)

 AARP paid for first class or charter travel, travel for companions, gross up payments or made tax indemnification.
 Specifically, AARP paid for first class travel for AARP board members, officers, and key employees when business class accommodations were not available for flights exceeding 5 hours (not hard to do with a connection), or when there is late night arrival, or medical reasons.
 The CEO, President, and Board Chair were allowed to fly first class or business class on flights exceeding 90 minutes.

-At year-end, AARP reported net assets of $1.6 billion compared to $1.5 billion at the beginning of the year with the growth attributable to unspent revenue and unrealized gains on investments ($135 million) that were partially offset by a change (-$92 million) to adjust for pension and retirement plans.
+At year-end, AARP reported net assets of $2.2 billion compared to $1.6 billion at the beginning of the year with the growth attributable to unspent revenue ($357 million) and unrealized gains on investments ($103 million), and changes in assets ($159 million) to adjust for pension and retirement plans.